 Mutual fund investing can be a little overwhelming.
-There are thousands of funds available, you’ve got limited time to research them, and everyone has an opinion about where you should put your money.
-But if you have done your due diligence, are investing regularly and are diversified, you probably will be in good shape.
-Just stick with your plan.
+There are thousands of funds available, you’ve got limited time to research them and everyone has an opinion about where you should put your money.
+But if you’ve done your due diligence, are investing regularly and are diversified, you probably will be in good shape.
+Just make sure to stick with your plan.

 “With all the information available today, it’s easy to get distracted and think there’s something better out there,” Toal said.
 “What most people will find is by constantly moving your money, usually you’re going to earn much less over time than if you just pick a good fund, stick with it and keep putting money into it.”